 Isao Takahata finds himself at the very top of our list with Grave of the Fireflies.
 The acclaimed director was known for bringing a beautiful aesthetic of sadness to his films, and Grave of the Fireflies remains the most moving film of his career.

 Set in Kobe, Japan back in 1945, the story follows two young children named Seita and Setsuko.
-Having been recently orphaned after their mother is killed in an air raid, the two siblings try to get by in a world that is unkind and uncaring towards them.
+After being orphaned when their mother is killed in an air raid, the two siblings try to get by in a world that's unkind and uncaring towards them.

 Survival becomes their mission.
 But are they capable of achieving it during such an inhospitable time period?